n0d3xsigil/Environment/firstBoot.md

 ## Network connectivity

+First we need to enable `iwd` to allow us to configure and control it.

 We need to allow `iwd` to handle the network its self, such as DHCP.

 ```shell
 vim /etc/iwd/main.conf; cat /etc/iwd/main.conf